jarviscanada/jarvis_data_eng_akshay/springboot/README.md

 # Improvements
--Provide API access for more order types, such as stop and limit orders -Increased documentation and code comments
+*Provide API access for more order types, such as stop and limit orders
+*Increased documentation and code comments
--Add authentication
+*Add authentication
--Add dashboard controller
+*Add dashboard controller
--Add a cron job to update our quote database from IEX cloud
+*Add a cron job to update our quote database from IEX cloud